GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Ryan's caretaking/usefulness role with Nienke was substantial and partner-like in practice.
 - Nienke's attachment to Ryan cannot be reduced to transportation because she pursued contact after he stopped providing rides.
 - The relationship may nevertheless have felt asymmetrical to Ryan before January because he was often available for support/logistics while ordinary continuity from Nienke appeared inconsistent.
+- The October/November race-support contrast is notable: Ryan was present for Nienke's marathon while Maarten was absent, but Nienke was present with Maarten for the Tempe/IRONMAN-context trip.
 - Friends reinforced Ryan's romantic interpretation of Nienke more than they challenged it.
 - Olivia later stated that many friends encouraged Ryan's hope that he and Nienke would be good together or looked picture-perfect.
 - Maarten's perspective is largely missing from the recovered analysis.